Chart Color Schemes

 Werris Creek faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 7.7%, significantly lower than the NSW average of 32.2%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are most common (5.4%), followed by postgraduate qualifications (1.7%) and graduate diplomas (0.6%).
-Vocational credentials are prevalent, with 36.0% of residents aged 15+ holding such qualifications, including advanced diplomas (5.0%) and certificates (31.0%).
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 5.4%, followed by postgraduate qualifications (1.7%) and graduate diplomas (0.6%).
+Trade and technical skills are prominent, with 36.0% of residents aged 15+ holding vocational credentials - advanced diplomas (5.0%) and certificates (31.0%).

 Frequently Asked Questions - Education